 Or there may be technical debt preventing them from extending SSO to every user, even if it’s temporarily.

-Whatever the motivation, the answer to the question is clear.
+Whatever the motivation, if you’re using one of our single sign-on apps for Atlassian Server and Data Center applications, the answer to the question is clear.

 YES, you can show both the SSO and the no SSO login options so users can choose how to authenticate.